-1. The Work Study course is offered only to Seniors in high school.

-2. Senior students may enroll in no more than two periods of Work Study.
-3. Senior Work Study will only be offered the 2nd semester of their senior year.
-4. Work Study is considered part of the school day and all school rules apply.
-5. The student is expected to find his/her own job for the Work Study course.
-Scott Community High School will not be responsible for finding employment for a student.

-- 6. The student may not be self-employed. - 7.
-The student may not work for their parents or any immediate family member.

-8. The student may not work for the district office, any school office, or for any faculty/staff member in the district.

-- 9. High School elective credit shall be awarded for the Work Study course (according to the state OJT guidelines). - 10.
-OJT guidelines state that one hour of classroom instruction is equal to one hour of work. - For example, if a student is enrolled in two periods of Work Study (a period is 55 minutes) per day, they would be expected to report for10 hours of work for the week. - 11.
-The program shall be organized and maintained so that students are under the direction and supervision of the school. - 12.
-The Work Study program would fall under the same guidelines as any other class offered at Scott Community High school regarding enrollment, attendance, absenteeism, and conduct.
-A student must remain in "good standing" at all times to be involved in the Work Study course. - 13.
-The employer, student, principal, and parent will all sign the Work Study employer agreement.
-A signed copy will be given to the student/parent and the employer.
-A signed copy will remain on file in the principal's office. - 14.
-On the job attendance records will be reported by the student to the principal(s) or counselor.
-The student will be expected to turn in a weekly work schedule and/or an employer signed weekly time card.
+- The Work Study course is offered only to Seniors in high school. - Senior students may enroll in no more than two periods of Work Study. - Senior Work Study will only be offered the 2nd semester of their senior year. - Their teacher - Work Study is considered part of the school day and all school rules apply. - The student is expected to find his/her own job for the Work Study course.
+Scott Community High School will not be responsible for finding employment for a student. - The student may not be self-employed. - The student may not work for their parents or any immediate family member. - The student may not work for the district office, any school office, or for any faculty/staff member in the district. - High School elective credit shall be awarded for the Work Study course (according to the state OJT guidelines). - OJT guidelines state that one hour of classroom instruction is equal to one hour of work.
+For example, if a student is enrolled in two periods of Work Study (a period is 55 minutes) per day, they would be expected to report for 10 hours of work for the week. - The program shall be organized and maintained so that students are under the direction and supervision of the school. - The Work Study program would fall under the same guidelines as any other class offered at Scott Community High school regarding enrollment, attendance, absenteeism, and conduct.
+A student must remain in "good standing" at all times to be involved in the Work Study course. - Students will be assigned a teacher and an hour for work study.
+This teacher will teach a class before and collect all paper work before the students can begin to leave school and go to their work place.